-The most stunning subjects, perfect lighting and the best of equipment don’t necessarily add up to stellar photographs.
+The most stunning subjects, perfect lighting in photos and the best of equipment don’t necessarily add up to stellar photographs.
 You can have all of this and still produce a dud if your photo composition skills are not on point.
 While many accomplished photographers maintain that good photography is about instinct and experience, there are certain guidelines that can help you get started.
 We bring you a rundown on ten such photography composition techniques that will set you on the path to clicking breathtaking pictures:

 Rule 1: Bend the Rules of How to Frame a Shot

 As a general composition photography rule, landscape photos are clicked horizontally and portraits vertically.
 A lot of newbies tend to stick to this pattern in their initial days.
 While there is nothing wrong with this approach, it is awfully predictable.
 And the very core of good photography composition is to stimulate the viewers with something unexpected.

 So, try to break free from this pattern by clicking landscapes vertically or shooting subjects horizontally.
 If you are a little unsure about the results, click your pictures in both horizontal and vertical formats and see which ones work better in which scenario.
 To add a little drama to your photo composition, try experimenting with diagonal lines rather than straight horizontal or vertical frames.

 Rule 2: The Rule of Thirds

 This is quite literally the holy grail of photography composition techniques.
 The Rule of Thirds recommends that you avoid putting a subject in the centre of the frame.
 The logic behind this is that placing the subject in the middle as a static feel to the photograph, thus making it less interesting.

 This rule advocates dividing any frame into nine equal quadrants, and then placing the subject slightly off centre, either to the left or right.
 This is one of those photography composition tips that can instantly make your picture more impactful.